 Many people equate perks like casual Fridays and flexible work hours with organizational culture.
 Skeptics may argue that these policies make employees feel good and even have a marginal effect on productivity, but ultimately come at the expense of revenue and company goals.

-Make no mistake: there is a clear, causal relationship between work culture and a company’s Key Results.
-In fact, in our Workplace Accountability Study, 96% of respondents cited culture as more important than strategy in impacting business results.
+Make no mistake: there is a clear, causal relationship between organizational culture and a company’s Key Results.
+In fact, in our research 96% of respondents cited culture as more important than strategy in impacting business results.

 The Counterproductivity of Toxic Organizational Culture

 It’s well understood that one’s work environment has a tremendous influence productivity.
-Our Workplace Accountability Index confirms there is a statistically significant relationship between employee engagement and taking effective action: as engagement increases, taking effective action rises as well; and higher engagement also leads to higher achievement.
+Our research confirms there is a statistically significant relationship between employee engagement and taking effective action: as engagement increases, taking effective action rises as well; and higher engagement also leads to higher achievement.